chrisvander/schedj-frontend/Useful_Information/Code_of_Conduct.md

 ## Our Standards
 * Use welcoming and non-exclusionary language.
 * Be respect of differing views and experiences.
-* Openly give and receive constructive criticism
+* Openly give and receive constructive criticism.
 * Put the good of the project first.

 ## Examples of improper behavior